-Salesforce tasks records are basically action items or items on a to-do list.
-Tasks are commonly logged against relevant records like a Lead, Opportunity, Contact or Account.
-Sometimes, depending, on your organizations data model it may also make sense to log tasks against custom objects.
+Salesforce task records are basically action items or items on a to-do list.
+Tasks are commonly logged against relevant records like a Lead, Opportunity, Contact, or Account.
+Sometimes, depending, on your organization’s data model it may also make sense to log tasks against custom objects.

 Tasks can be incredibly useful for the business.
 Users can assign tasks to others, see how many times they’ve followed up with a particular lead, or allow managers to see what their staff are up to.

 Tasks can be created through apex, visual flows, process builder, and of course through the api.
 When creating a new Task, you will need to include all required fields from the Task object.
 Currently, the required fields are Subject, OwnerId, Status, and WhatId.
 The Subject field is the name of the Task, the WhatId is the object the task is associated with, and finally, OwnerId is the person that will do the Task.